Gain a deeper understanding of the power of Drupal in this beginners course

 - Adding links to uploaded content (using meaningful titles).

 - Adding Call to Action links internally (using Linkit) and externally

 - Q&A for specific questions you may have about your site.

 Feel free to bring any questions or specific changes you may want on your department website and we’ll try to answer them at this session.

 Drupal Team Training

 If you and one or more team members would like a customized training, we now offer Drupal Team Training.
 All members of your team must complete the required accessibility course before taking the training.

-NEW: Advanced Drupal Training
+Advanced Drupal Training

-The Advanced Drupal course continues where the Beginning Drupal course left off, including controlling the look and feel of a website using more advanced blocks available like Banners and Headlines.
+The Advanced Drupal course continues where the Beginning Drupal course left off, including controlling the look and feel of a website using more advanced blocks available like Banners and Accordions.
 This hands-on training will show you how to build and implement custom blocks, best practices for table accessibility and will dive into the array of custom styles available on the Ashlar theme to visually fine tune your website.